 After part-time diplomat and shopkeeper Orhan Gündüz was threatened by the Justice Commandos of the Armenian Genocide, law enforcement declined to provide direct protection as a pair of joggers waited for him along his usual route home.
-Read chapter 1 and chapter 2.
+This is the second in a four-part series on the killing of Gündüz, a low-level Turkish diplomat living in the Boston area caught up in an international assassination ring.
+Read chapter 1, chapter 2 and chapter 4.

 Macone arrived roughly 20 minutes after the shooting and was met by three fellow officers and a crowd of neighbors pooling around a crashed vehicle.
 The car, bearing Massachusetts Consular Corps registration plate No. 8, had crashed outside the house’s chain-link fence.